UPDATED PRE-ADVANCED PLACEMENT/AP SELECTION PROCESS

 If you require additional information, please contact your guidance counsellor or speak with your science or math teacher.

 Our pre-AP and advanced placement courses are built on our academic and university level courses, adding more in-depth units of study while accelerating course content.
 Students have the opportunity to experience enriched, intensive study in their subjects of interest and strength, while preparing themselves for the knowledge and background equivalents to first-year university study during their grade 12 year (AP level courses).
+Please note that AP-level courses are NOT a requirement for admission to Ontario universities and regular 4U/M courses are considered excellent preparation for first-year university programs.

 - Advanced Placement (AP) program offers students the opportunity to pursue university-level studies while still in high school.